 Dogs are very sensitive to chemicals and detergents, so it’s important to avoid using harsh chemicals or detergents when cleaning around them.
 Chemicals can cause skin irritation and respiratory problems, while detergents can strip the natural oils from a dog’s fur, leading to dry skin and coat.
 It’s best to use a mild soap or detergent when cleaning up after your dog and avoid bathing them too often.

-Many harsh chemicals and detergents can be harmful to dogs if ingested or in contact with their skin.
+Many harsh chemicals and detergents can harm dogs if ingested or in contact with their skin.
 It’s important to avoid using these products around your dog and instead use more natural cleaning solutions.
 This will help keep your dog safe and healthy.

 Apply a Topical Ointment or Cream to Help Soothe and Protect Your Dog’s Skin